Josh Jung Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 13th in the league.
+- The Angels pitching staff ranks 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Angels' 4.22 team ERA ranks 16th among all MLB pitching staffs.
+- The Angels have a 4.24 team ERA that ranks 16th among all league pitching staffs.

+- Angels pitchers combine to surrender 78 total home runs at a rate of 1.1 per game (to rank 17th in the league).

-- Detmers makes the start for the Angels, his 12th of the season.
-He is 1-5 with a 4.79 ERA and 68 strikeouts in 56 1/3 innings pitched.
+- Ohtani gets the start for the Angels, his eighth of the season.
+He is 5-2 with a 3.43 ERA and 102 strikeouts in 76 2/3 innings pitched.

-- The lefty last pitched on Friday against the Chicago Cubs, when he went 5 2/3 innings, allowing one earned run while giving up five hits.
+- His last appearance was out of the bullpen on Saturday when the right-hander threw five innings against the Seattle Mariners, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.